 Air New Zealand has long had sleep on its company brain, coming up with creative solutions to help its passengers find a sense of calm and peace on ultra-long-haul flights (up to 18 hours from the United States).
-The Auckland-based flag carrier first came up with the Skycouch—three side-by-side economy seats with footrests that pull up to form a “couch”—in 2011, changing the travel game for families with young children (or solo travelers who simply wanted to pay for more space).
+The Auckland-based flag carrier first came up with the Skycouch—three side-by-side economy seats with footrests that pull up to form a “couch”—in 2011, changing the travel game for families with young children (or solo travelers willing to pay for more space).

 The prototype was first unveiled back in 2020, around the time a new Auckland–New York direct flight was meant to debut.
 Due to border closures during the pandemic, both were bumped back; the New York nonstop—a nearly 18-hour flight—is now set to launch September 17, followed by a Chicago–Auckland route in October.

 It took five years—or 170,000 hours at Boeing and Air New Zealand—to design these so-called nests, inspired by one of New Zealand’s native birds, the tūī, with sustainable materials like fabric instead of leather, and softer cushions, NASA cooling pillows, and bedding.
-Air New Zealand is also phasing out 28 million plastic dishes from its yearly inflight economy meal service to improve its carbon emissions.
+Air New Zealand is also phasing out 28 million plastic dishes from its yearly in-flight economy meal service to improve its carbon emissions.

 Though many companies pay sustainability lip service (it’s not just about plastic straws, folks), Air New Zealand is taking these changes to heart.
 It has an almost entirely local crew with a company culture that abides by the “Tiaki Promise, a commitment to care for New Zealand, to act as a guardian, protecting and preserving our home.”
 The promise comes through in its messaging, in a statement travelers are asked to sign before arrival, even in its safety video.